dwolfson7789/wdi-al-khwarizmi-2/W06/D04/Assignments/Homework/README.md

-# Let's build Babblr!
+# Let's build our first full-stack app!
+## It shall be called ....
+BABBLR

-NOTE: Babblr is not at all like that other website, you know, the one that's named after the sounds that little birds make.
+**NOTE:** Babblr is not at all like that other website, you know, the one that's named after the sounds that little birds make.
 No relationship at all.
 None.
 In fact, for legal protection, you should never ever refer to that other website again.
 Ever.
 Or their lawyers will kill you.

-NOTE FOR ETHAN REMOVE LATER!!!!!!!!!!!!!!
-!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
-need: this README and babbls.json
 ## App structure

-**Babblr/**
-this is where the API server will live (app.js)
+*Babblr/* this is where the API server will live (app.js)

-babblr/public (this is where our frontend will live)
+*babblr/public* (this is where our frontend will live)

-babblr/public/scripts (front-end JavaScript here)
+*babblr/public/scripts* (front-end JavaScript here)

-babblr/public/stylesheets (CSS goes here)
+*babblr/public/stylesheets* (CSS goes here)

-babblr/data (our "database" goes here)
+*babblr/data* (our "database" goes here)

-This is a simplified version of how a typical express app might be structured.
+This is a simplified version of how a typical Express app might be structured.
 All the files for the frontend live in the /public directory, and front-end JavaScript and CSS files are further segregated into /public/scripts and /public/stylesheets respectively.

 Normally, there would be a database (we're going to use MongoDB starting next week) to store our backend data, but here we're simulating with a JSON file in a /data directory.